 Once you’ve selected your dream grove, styling becomes a thoughtful dance between design and restraint.
 The goal?
 To amplify the natural setting while adding personal touches.

-Choose a Natural Colour Palette
+Choose a Natural Color Palette

 Draw from the surroundings—leafy greens, soil browns, bark grays, and bloom-inspired tones.

-• Expert tip: “Neutral palettes with a few bold floral accents make for timeless photos,” advises stylist Ella Marin.
+- Expert tip: “Neutral palettes with a few bold floral accents make for timeless photos,” advises stylist Ella Marin.

 Use Living Decor